 The Pirates system often gets compared to other systems in terms of quality.
 In fact, it is often ranked very highly by all of the national outlets.
 But how does it compare in other aspects?
 Is it pitching-heavy or position player-heavy?
 Was it built more through the draft or international signings compared to the average farm system?

 I recently posted some research on Batting Leadoff that looked at characteristics of MLB organizations.
 I found league-wide statistics by using MLB.com’s organizational top 20 prospect lists.
 The first characteristic I examined was the position of the top prospects, specifically whether they were hitters or pitchers.
-Then I analyzed how the prospects were acquired, whether through the draft, international signings, trades, or other less common methods.
+Then I analyzed how the prospects were acquired, whether through the draft, international signings, trades, or other less common methods....

-Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide -- a book that features profiles on every prospect in the system.
+This content is for Pirates Prospects subscribers only.
+Subscribers get access to all of our daily articles on the Pirates and their minor league system, with live coverage throughout the system on a daily basis.
+Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide.
 We also have a promotion with DraftKings where you can get a FREE one-year subscription to the site by signing up as a new DraftKings customer and making a $5 minimum deposit.
-Subscribe today for our full playoff coverage, and all of our daily coverage of the Pirates' system.
+Subscribe today to access all of our daily coverage of the Pirates' system.

 If you're already a member, you can log in below.
 If you think you're receiving this message in error, please e-mail email@example.com.